-Showing up for that spin class and pushing yourself through tough intervals is the most important aspect of your fitness regimen—but what you do after you sweat can have a major impact on how your body responds to the work you put in.
+Showing up for that spin class and pushing yourself through tough intervals is the most-important aspect of your fitness regimen—but what you do after you sweat can have a major impact on how your body responds to the work you put in.

 “From the foods we eat to the amount of rest we get, the decisions we make post-workout all impact the way our body recovers, repairs, and even grows,” says Julius Jamison, a top trainer at New York Health and Racquet Club.
-Which is why it makes sense to avoid these five big mistakes active people (AKA probably you) make all of the time.
+Which is why it makes sense to avoid these big mistakes below active people (AKA probably you) make all of the time.

 “Fats slow down the digestive process, so you never want to consume too much after your workout,” Jamison explains.
 “You want to eat ‘fast-acting’ nutrients that are able to enter the bloodstream and get to the cells quickly.”
 That means refueling quickly, as in 20 to 30 minutes after you work out, with quality protein and carbs to feed your muscles.

 Health pros recommend eating between 15 to 25 grams of protein the hour after running, for example.
 And the more intense the exercise, the more protein you should consume afterward.
 They also suggest adding complex carbohydrates into the mix because they’ll give you a necessary dose of potassium, antioxidants, and fiber—plus, help you replenish your glycogen (AKA fuel from carbs) stores.
 Salmon, almonds, cashews, pistachios, nut or protein bar, protein shake or smoothie, milk, cottage cheese, Greek yogurt, eggs, fruit, avocado, hemp seeds, spinach, and sweet potatoes are all good options.
 But it’s important to try out different foods and see which ones your body responds to best.